Sarvesh521/autonomous-news-agent/README.md

 ## Key Features

+### 📊 Admin Dashboard with Blog Management
+The admin site provides statistics on blog performance and allows you to manage content, including deleting blogs as needed.

 ### 🔹 Effortless Blog Generation
 Easily generate news-based blog posts by entering a topic on the admin panel.
 The system scrapes the latest news, summarizes key points, and presents sample blog drafts, ready for selection and publishing.

 ### 🌍 SEO-Optimized Blog Publishing
-All generated blogs are automatically posted to Blogger.com with built-in Search Engine Optimization (SEO) strategies, ensuring increased visibility and audience reach.
+All generated blogs are automatically posted to a Blogspot domain with built-in Search Engine Optimization (SEO) strategies, ensuring increased visibility and audience reach.

 ### 📍 Geographical Classification
 Each blog is categorized by geographic relevance, allowing users to explore news from specific regions or countries, making it easier to follow localized trends.